kallavinka8045/is2023/index.md

 ## Application to text-to-speech synthesis
-* For multi-speaker TTS, we trained the JDI-T[7] acoustic model using the LibriTTS 'train-clean-360' subset with 100 speakers.
+* For multi-speaker TTS, we trained the [JDI-T](https://arxiv.org/abs/2005.07799) acoustic model using the LibriTTS 'train-clean-360' subset with 100 speakers.
-* For zero-shot TTS evaluation, we used an open-source TTS program named TorToiSe[].
+* For zero-shot TTS evaluation, we used an open-source TTS program named [TorToiSe](https://github.com/neonbjb/tortoise-tts).
   - The recordings of the LibriTTS ’test-clean’ subset with 10 speakers were input into the program with an 'ultra-fast' offset to synthesize mel-spectrograms for evaluation.
+* Each vocoder was not fine-tuned with these predicted mel-spectrograms.

 ## Ablation studies